Quick/Nimble/Sources/Nimble/Nimble.docc/Matchers/SwiftAssertions.md

 expect(reachedPoint2) == false
 ```

-Notes:

-* This feature is only available in Swift.
+> Note: This feature is only available in Swift.
-* The tvOS simulator is supported, but using a different mechanism, requiring you to turn off the `Debug executable` scheme setting for your tvOS scheme's Test configuration.
+> Note: The tvOS simulator is supported, but using a different mechanism,
+requiring you to turn off the `Debug executable` scheme setting for your tvOS
+scheme's Test configuration.